MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/upgrade-sqlserver-2017-opsmgr-1807.md

     d.
 In the **Select features to remove** page, select **Reporting server**, and then click **Uninstall**.
 Click **Close** when the wizard finishes.

-2. In order to reinstall the Operations Manager reporting server component on the server, you must remove any data that is left from the original installation by doing the following:
+2. In order to reinstall the Operations Manager reporting server component on the server, you remove any data that is left from the original installation by performing the following steps:

     a.
 Copy the ResetSRS.exe tool from the SupportTools folder on the product source media to a local folder.